 You’ll pay no tuition fee for this year and won’t need to worry about the details of your placement until your second year of study.

 Graduate with invaluable work experience alongside your degree and stand out from the crowd.
-This course offers you the opportunity to enhance your study and CV with a year in industry, typically between your second and third years of study.
+The LLB accelerated law degree offers you the opportunity to enhance your study and CV with a year in industry, typically between your second and third years of study.
 It’s a chance to explore career possibilities, make valuable contacts and gain sought after professional skills.

 Research shows that over 70% of employers prefer students with work experience, which is why we believe work placements are career gold.
 Our Careers and Employment service are here to support you explore your options and make valuable contacts for your future career.